Aksutime/glewOS-PyQT/README.md

 # glewOS-PyQT-
-So This Is My glewOS Project Made With CursorAI With PyQT6
+So This Is My glewOS Project Made With CursorAI With PyQT6, But/And If There Are Any Errors/Mistakes, Feel Free To Let Me Know.